Predictions of a simple parametric model of hierarchical black hole mergers: Predicted mass distribution

-Despite the small sample size of the currently observed BBH population ($\sim 90$ BBH mergers), these findings strongly suggest that the multiple peaks in the observed mass spectrum could originate from different generations of mergers.
-With the detections of several hundred BBHs in future observing runs, these peaks, if real, will be much better resolved, allowing a more precise vetting of the model predictions.
-More detections will help to infer the values of the $\alpha$ and $\beta$ power-law exponents.
+Despite the small sample size of the currently observed BBH population ($\sim 84$ BBH mergers), these findings strongly suggest that the multiple peaks in the observed mass spectrum could originate from different generations of mergers in high-metallicity clusters ($0.015<Z<0.0225$).
+With the expected detection of several hundred BBHs in future observing runs, these peaks---if real---will be much better resolved, allowing for more precise vetting of the model predictions.
+Additional detections will also help infer the values of the $\alpha$, $\beta_1$ and $\beta_2$ power-law exponents.
 These are fundamental quantities that govern the formation and pairing of BHs in dynamical formation scenarios.